Department of Health

 A map of Victoria, Australia, indicating the location of several Early Parenting Centres across the state.

 There are currently 8 EPCs across the state.
-The Wayipunga Bendigo EPC is anticipated to open in late 2024.
+The Wayipunga Bendigo EPC is anticipated to open in early 2025.
 A further 3 in Hastings, Shepparton and Northcote are in the planning phase.
 These centres operate several satellite services across the state.
 Please contact the centres for more information.

 Outcomes framework